dannyrappleyea/dannyrappleyea.github.io/_posts/2016-12-05-privacy-from-corporations.md

 I tried the [American Express Serve card](https://www.americanexpress.com/serve/).
 At $1/month, it was the lowest cost option that I found.
 Setting it up required giving over all of my real information to make the US government happy.
 This sets up the "master" account that you load money into.

 With the master account, "subaccounts" can be set up.
-From the American Express website, these are "Perfect for paying allowance or the babysitter.
-Each one comes with its own Serve Prepaid Card".
+From the American Express website, these are "*Perfect for paying allowance or the babysitter.
+Each one comes with its own Serve Prepaid Card*".
 They require a name, phone number, email address and password, but no other verification.
 Best of all, the subaccount name is embossed on the card.
 Other than a small "prepaid" logo on the back, it looks like any other credit card.

 The master account can then transfer money to/from subaccounts.